Skip to main content

 Also known as: turning two, turning a double play

-"Turn two" is baseball slang for successfully executing a double play — recording two outs on a single batted ball, most commonly a ground ball fed to a middle infielder who pivots and relays to first base.
+"Turn two" is baseball slang for successfully executing a double play.
+This means recording two outs on a single batted ball, most commonly a ground ball fed to a middle infielder who pivots and relays to first base.

-Turning two requires three defenders to execute cleanly in sequence: the fielder who reads the ground ball and delivers an accurate, well-timed feed; the pivot man at second base who catches, redirects, and releases quickly; and the first baseman who receives the relay in time to beat the batter-runner.
-A breakdown at any point in the chain — a bad feed, a rushed pivot, a throw that pulls the first baseman off the bag — turns a double play into a single out or, worse, no outs at all.
+Turning two requires three defenders to execute cleanly in sequence.
+This means the fielder who reads the ground ball and delivers an accurate, well-timed feed.
+The pivot man at second base who catches, redirects, and releases quickly.
+And the first baseman who receives the relay in time to beat the batter-runner.
+A breakdown at any point in the chain.
+This means a bad feed, a rushed pivot, a throw that pulls the first baseman off the bag.
+This means turns a double play into a single out or, worse, no outs at all.

-Because it depends on a coordinated sequence rather than any one player's individual skill, turning two consistently is treated as a team defensive strength that is drilled constantly in practice: feeds from shortstop and feeds from third base require different footwork and timing from the pivot man, and reps at game speed are the only way to build the trust between fielders that a fast, accurate exchange requires.
+Because it depends on a coordinated sequence rather than any one player's individual skill.
+This turns two reliably is treated as a team defensive strength that is drilled constantly in practice.
+This means feeds from shortstop and feeds from third base require different footwork and timing from the pivot man, and reps at game speed are the only way to build the trust between fielders that a fast, accurate exchange requires.

-With a runner on first and one out, the shortstop fielded the grounder, fed the second baseman in stride, and the defense turned two to end the inning.
+With a runner on first and one out, the shortstop fielded the grounder, fed the second baseman in stride.
+The defense turned two to end the inning.

 Why it matters

-Turning two consistently is a measurable team defensive skill — coaches track double-play conversion rate on turnable ground balls to see whether the middle infield combination is developing chemistry.
+Turning two reliably is a measurable team defensive skill.
+This means coaches track double-play conversion rate on turnable ground balls to see whether the middle infield combination is developing chemistry.

 Common mistakes